What Causes A Sewer Backup

 Dual pipeline system

 Many of the homes located in the cities previously mentioned have dual pipeline systems that combine both ground water from rain with the sewer water from your toilets and drains.
 Although each system is distinct from the other they both get carried away from the home by the same last stage drain pipe.
-Unfortunately it is this old drain pipe that has the entire burden placed upon it to keep the basement from flooding during raining.
+What causes a sewer backup is that these old drain pipes have the entire burden placed upon it to keep the basement from flooding during raining.
 Often the system is half blocked and intense volumes of water from heavy rain showers place the home in jeopardy for a sewer backup.

 Tree Root Invasion

 Roots in the ground from trees and shrubs require moisture to survive and are drawn to sewer drains buried in the ground.
 Once they grow close enough they will gradually begin to invade its pores and tiny cracks like a bee stinger to skin.
 Eventually with a bit of time it prevails and gets what it came for; water.
-Tree roots are the number one cause for a sewer backup and a bit of preventative maintenance can help prevent one.
+Tree roots are what causes a sewer backup in the majority of sewer backups and a bit of preventative maintenance can help prevent one.